MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/apply-rounded-corners.md

 | **DWMWCP_ROUND** | Round the corners if appropriate. |
 | **DWMWCP_ROUNDSMALL** | Round the corners if appropriate, with a small radius. |

+A pointer to the appropriate value from this enum is passed to the third parameter of DwmSetWindowAttribute.
+For the second parameter, which specifies which attribute you are setting, pass the new **DWMWA_WINDOW_CORNER_PREFERENCE** value defined in the [**DWMWINDOWATTRIBUTE**](/windows/win32/api/dwmapi/ne-dwmapi-dwmwindowattribute) enumeration.

 ### For C# apps

 DwmSetWindowAttribute is a native C++ API.
 If your app is based on .NET and uses C#, you'll need to use [P/Invoke](/dotnet/standard/native-interop/pinvoke) to import dwmapi.dll and the DwmSetWindowAttribute function signature.
-All WinForms and WPF apps are rounded automatically like any other app, but if you customize your window frame or use a third party framework, you might need to opt-in to rounded corners if doing so results in losing the default rounding.
+All standard WinForms and WPF apps are rounded automatically like any other app, but if you customize your window frame or use a third party framework, you might need to opt-in to rounded corners if doing so results in losing the default rounding.
 See the Examples section for further details.

 ## Examples

-The following examples show how you can pass these values to [**DwmSetWindowAttribute**](/windows/win32/api/dwmapi/nf-dwmapi-dwmsetwindowattribute) or [**DwmGetWindowAttribute**](/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute) to control your app's rounding experience.
+The following examples show how you can call [**DwmSetWindowAttribute**](/windows/win32/api/dwmapi/nf-dwmapi-dwmsetwindowattribute) or [**DwmGetWindowAttribute**](/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute) to control your app's rounding experience if your app is not rounded by policy.

 > [!Note]
 > Error handling has been left out of these examples for brevity and clarity.